KimLensico/reading-notes/learning_markdown.md

 In GitHub you're able to make a "sandbox".
 This is basically an empty canvas for text so you can try everything out.
 All you have to do is click new on your homapage.
 That link takes you to create a repository to start your new webpage.

-***KEEP THE NAME lower CASED AND PUT DASHES IN-BETWEEN-WORDS OR ELSE IT MESSES THINGS UP IN THE LONG RUN.***
+***KEEP THE NAME lower CASE AND PUT DASHES IN-BETWEEN-WORDS OR ELSE IT MESSES THINGS UP IN THE LONG RUN.***

-Markdown is used to show content on a website without using too much coding- as it's known to be a lightweight markup language for html files.
-It's not an editor where you can press a button to change things.
-There has to be a format to what you want to do.